ksu-cs-textbooks/cis301/content/8-chapter/8_3-assertAssume.md

 )
 ```

 Assume statements are almost always used to make assumptions about user input.
 Perhaps our program only works correctly for certain values of input.
-If we can assume that the user really did enter acceptable values, then we can use that information (by pulling it in as a premise in the next logic block) to prove the correctness of the program based on that assumption.
+If we can assume that the user really did enter acceptable values, then we can use that information (by pulling it in as a premise in the next proof block) to prove the correctness of the program based on that assumption.

 ### Assumes vs. wrapping if-statements